Canada-wide · Licensed installers

 How long does heat pump installation take?

 Most ducted heat pump retrofits take 1-2 days.
 Ductless single-zone installations are typically a 1-day install.
 Multi-zone systems with 3+ indoor heads take 2-3 days.
 Geothermal is a larger project (5-10 days including ground loops).
-Rebate paperwork adds 2-4 weeks for approvals but does not delay the install itself.
+Total elapsed time from quote request to working system is 2-3 weeks if paying cash or 8-12 weeks if going through the federal Greener Homes Loan.
+See our step-by-step installation process guide for the complete timeline.

 How are quotes routed to installers?